Elytro-eth/Elytro-wallet-contract/contracts/modules/README.md

 ```

 - **requiredFunctions**
-  The requiredFunctions feature mandates that modules explicitly declare which SoulWallet core functions they need to access, akin to how Android apps request specific permissions.
-This mechanism ensures security and transparency by allowing modules to only interact with the necessary parts of the SoulWallet, minimizing potential security risks.
+  The requiredFunctions feature mandates that modules explicitly declare which Elytro core functions they need to access, akin to how Android apps request specific permissions.
+This mechanism ensures security and transparency by allowing modules to only interact with the necessary parts of the Elytro, minimizing potential security risks.
 For example, a module managing daily spending cannot access owner management functions, embodying the principle of least privilege and risk isolation.
-This design requires developers to clearly outline their module's intended interactions with SoulWallet upon integration, fostering a secure modular environment.
+This design requires developers to clearly outline their module's intended interactions with Elytro upon integration, fostering a secure modular environment.
 - **\_init**
-  The \_init function is only triggered by SoulWallet during a module's addition, it facilitates the initial setup and configuration of the module.
+  The \_init function is only triggered by Elytro during a module's addition, it facilitates the initial setup and configuration of the module.
 - **\_deInit**
-  The \_deInit function is called upon module removal from SoulWallet, enabling the cleanup of related data.
+  The \_deInit function is called upon module removal from Elytro, enabling the cleanup of related data.

 ![module pic](readmepic/module.png)